 Now that the warm weather has come, thoughts about enjoyable family times out on the water come to the forefront of many people’s minds.

 Times spent with family boating can create memories that will last a lifetime.
 People looking to purchase a new boat with the whole family’s interests in mind should consider the type of boat that would be most suitable for the family’s enjoyment.
 Does the family simply enjoy getting out and slowly cruising around?
 Do they enjoy a quicker pace, and perhaps get into water sports?
 Is it a fishing family?
-These may be some questions to address when looking for a boat that is suitable for their needs.
+These may be some questions to address when looking for the perfect family boat that is suitable for their needs.

 Some of the most popular family boats worth considering include:

-Once big flat platforms with a slow, noisy motor on the back to push the vessel around at little more than walking speed, they’ve come a long, long way since then.
-Some pontoons now can accommodate a couple dozen passengers.
+Big flat platforms with a slow, noisy motor on the back to push the vessel around at little more than walking speed, they’ve come a long, long way since then.
+Some pontoons now can accommodate a couple of dozen passengers.
 Pontoon boats today, which can exceed 50 MPH in speed, can pull tubers, wakeboarders, and skiers.
 Many options are now available on these boats, which include multiple outboard engines, with amenities on board that can include moveable tables, posh seating, dynamic stereo systems, wet bars, and even mood and underwater lighting.
 You can enjoy everything from a leisurely cruise to a raucous party onboard anytime!